-This project has brought together a world-leading, multidisciplinary team to develop fast, highly accurate models, enabling the development of digital twins to speed up battery development and ensure safe operation for longer battery life.
+This project brings together a multidisciplinary team to develop fast, highly accurate models, enabling the development of digital twins to speed up battery development and ensure safe operation for longer battery life.
+Accurate simulations of batteries will enable battery makers and users to improve designs and performance without creating expensive prototypes to test every new material or new type or configuration of cells.

-The project’s world-leading research bridges science and engineering, working innovatively alongside UK industry to deliver impact.
+The project’s research bridges science and engineering, working innovatively alongside UK industry to deliver impact.
 Its internationally recognised experts are developing new digital and experimental techniques for understanding battery behaviour at the atomistic, continuum and system scales.
 Fast, accurate models, incorporating the most complete physics and advanced mathematical techniques are being developed to be directly usable for industry, enabling digital twinning of whole cells and packs.
-Atomistic accuracy will parameterise higher level models and tackle key challenges, such as the complex interactions and activity at the electrolyte-electrode interface.
-Rapid experimental parameterisation methods are being developed, greatly reducing the time and cost of customising models for specific applications.
+Atomistic-scale accuracy will parameterise higher level models and tackle key challenges, such as the complex interactions at the electrolyte-electrode interface.
+Rapid experimental parameterisation methods are being improved, greatly reducing the time and cost of customising models for specific applications.
+The experimentally validated models resulting from the project should be capable of predicting the useful life of lithium-ion batteries, as a function of how they are both made and used.

-Timeline with milestones / deliverables (to March 2026)
+Timeline with milestones / deliverables (to March 2030)

-- Continue to expand on the physics and degradation models in PyBaMM (Python Battery Mathematical Modelling) and examine coupling effects between them.
+• Expand on the physics and degradation models in PyBaMM (Python Battery Mathematical Modelling) and examine coupling effects between them.

-- Extend the data set on long-term cell ageing, using rigorously controlled experiments.
+• Extend the data set on long-term cell ageing, using rigorously controlled experiments.

 Project innovations

 Rigorous, standardised parameterisation techniques have been developed.
 Spin-out About:Energy is providing parameterised models as a service to increase access for industry.
 A second start-up, Ionworks is bringing the benefits of PyBaMM to a wider audience, including industry, via consultancy and the development of professional user interfaces.
-The Battery Parameter eXchange is an open standard to support the wider of adoption of physics -based models by the battery industry.
+The Battery Parameter eXchange is an open standard to support the wider adoption of physics -based models by the battery industry.

 Improvements to atomistic modelling were released as part of ONETEP and an ultrafast solver called DandeLiion has also been developed, which is optimised for speed.
 The physical models in both PyBaMM and DandeLiion now incorporate thermodynamics, mechanics and long-term ageing.